Halifax, Nova Scotia, Canada, B3H 4R2

 - Plan 5500 Planning Studio 2

-Lisa’s research interests focus on community development in the context of post-disaster cities, and the historically demonstrated potential for uneven development of the built environment across different race and class identities.
-This research engages with communities to understand the policy obstacles that disenfranchise some groups from reestablishing their homes and important community places in times of crisis.
-Focusing on the perspectives of politically marginalized urban populations, especially those experiencing economic, natural, and/or social disasters, her work aims to share narratives of communities that are often left out of planning processes, and disproportionately treated as the objects of policy expertise.
+Lisa’s research and teaching interests are at the nexus of community development and urban design.
+She focuses on community organizing and social movements in the context of neighborhood change, including processes like gentrification, displacement, redevelopment and disaster recovery.
+This research engages with communities to understand the policy obstacles that disenfranchise some groups from reestablishing their homes and important community places in times of crisis and change, and how these communities resist exclusionary planning practices.
+An important component of this work is understanding how communities develop their own ways of planning through social mobilization and informal economic and design strategies, considering these practices integral to the workings of cities.
+Drawing on the perspectives of politically marginalized urban populations, her work aims to share narratives of communities that are often left out of planning processes, and disproportionately pathologized and treated as objects ripe for policy intervention.

 - Berglund, Lisa (2018).
 “Excluded by Design: Informality versus Tactical Urbanism in the Redevelopment of Detroit Neighborhoods”.
 Journal of Cultural Geography.
 DOI: 10.1080/08873631.2018.1516600

 - Berglund, Lisa (2018). “‘We’re Forgotten’: The Role of Active Disinvestment in Shaping Place Attachment and Collective Action in Detroit’s 48217 Neighborhood”.
 Journal of Urban Affairs.
 DOI: 10.1080/07352166.2018.1454819